DocuPipe Logo

 Best forClicking, copying, movingReading, extracting, validating

-What's key to understand here is that RPA and IDP aren't competing - they're two halves of the same workflow.
-RPA can move data continuously, but it needs something to feed it the data in the first place.
-That's where IDP comes into play.
+The key insight: RPA and IDP aren't competitors.
+They're two halves of the same workflow.
+RPA moves data continuously, but it needs something to feed it that data.
+That's where IDP comes in.

 RPA automates clicks and tasks while IDP reads and understands documents - they work togetherRPA automates clicks and tasks while IDP reads and understands documents - they work together